swiftly-solution/documentation/docgen/output/events/gameevents/onhostagekilled.md

 ---

 # OnHostageKilled
-This event is triggered when hostage_killed is triggered
+This event is triggered when hostage_killed is triggered.
 ::: tabs
 @tab Lua
 ```lua